Who is most at risk for domestic violence?

 - Minimizing or denying harassment or injuries

-- Excessive phone calls, reluctance to respond to phone messages.
+- Excessive phone calls, emails or text messages.
+Reluctance to respond to phone messages.
 Others at work may overhear or witness insulting messages intended for the victim

 - Sensitivity if people ask about home life or trouble at home